 See How Villa Sumaya is Striving in Harmony with Mother Nature

-Eco-Sumaya – NOW”… is Villa Sumaya’s ongoing effort to build a more ecologically sustainable nature sanctuary within our retreat center.
+Our Eco Sumaya vision is Villa Sumaya’s ongoing effort to build a more ecologically sustainable nature sanctuary within our retreat center.
 Our vision focuses on applying environmentally sensitive and wise traditions in conjunction with permaculture, bioenergetics, and ancient Mayan agricultural principles.
 To that end, several living permaculture projects have been designed and implemented in order to exemplify simple, model eco-systems that promote a prosperous interdependence with our mother earth.
-Our fundamental goal is to purposefully reconnect individuals with the awareness and skills to successfully cultivate new holistic understandings and practical life sustaining sensibilities.
-Concurrently we are consciously energizing greater appreciation and stewardship for the food and herbs that nourishes our body, mind and spirit.
+Our fundamental goal is to purposefully reconnect individuals with the awareness to successfully cultivate a new holistic understanding and practical application in their own daily life.
+Concurrently we are consciously cultivating a greater appreciation and stewardship for the food and herbs that nourish our body, mind and spirit.

 Our 5,500 foot altitude and proximity to the equator offers a high plane semi-tropical paradise often referred to as “the land of eternal spring”.
 The deep caldera walls create a powerful inverse vortex to the volcanic mountains and ridges above, creating tremendous beauty as well as distinct natural challenges to work with.

-Two rainy seasons (May-June and Sept -Oct) anchor a long dry season which spans from Nov- April every year.
+Two green seasons (May-June and Sept -Oct) anchor a long dry season which spans from Nov- April every year.
 An additional dry season or spring break known as the “canicula” comes each year in July -Aug.
-The sheer quantity of exotic flowers, trees and plant species is further enhanced by the abundance of bird life affording excellent first hand opportunities for bird watchers and naturalist alike.
+The sheer quantity of exotic flowers, trees and plant species is further enhanced by the abundance of bird life affording, excellent first hand opportunities for bird watchers and naturalist alike.

 What we are doing…

-Producing our own greens, eggs, herbs and some fruits and vegetables
+* Producing our own greens, eggs, herbs, some fruits and vegetables

-Not selling plastic water bottles – and offering reusable options with Kangen dynamic water
+* Not selling plastic water bottles – and offering reusable options

-Stuffing used plastic water bottles with clean trash to be used as insulation in building projects
+* Stuffing used plastic water bottles with clean trash to be used as “eco bricks” in building projects